TheOdinProject/curriculum/rails/deployment.md

 ### 500's While Running the Application

-No one likes getting that bland "We're sorry but something went wrong" message form Heroku.
+No one likes getting that bland "We're sorry but something went wrong" message from Heroku.
 They serve up a 500 error regardless of which error your application threw, which makes it doubly frustrating to diagnose them.
 You'll want to open up the Heroku logs (`$ heroku logs -t`) to check out the server output.

 If this is your first deployment and your very first page served up a 500, did you remember to migrate your database?
 That's a common one.